 Join me in a thought experiment for a moment.
 You’re getting ready to grab dinner with your partner on a sunny Friday evening.
 You’re both hungry, but you can’t decide between three spots to snack - the pizza shop, sushi restaurant, or your joint (let’s say it’s a burger spot).

-When you and your partner begin trying to figure out which you’ll be eating at tonight, what do you do?
-Will you go to each spot, check their menus on Google, or just roll a die and let fate decide?
+When you and your partner begin trying to figure out where you’ll be eating tonight, what do you do?
+Will you go to each spot, check their menus on Google, or just roll a dice and let fate decide?

 That’s right!
 Most people begin their night out by checking menus - it helps us know what to expect and plan for our meal.
-A poorly designed menu makes it far harder to do that and will put you at a disadvantage if the sushi spot has nice pictures of each item.
+A poorly designed menu makes it far harder to do that.
+If the sushi spot has nice pictures of each item and you don’t, for example, you’ll be at a disadvantage.

 And that brings us to the crux of the issue - what makes a menu “good?”
 There are a few standard guidelines to keep in mind when building your menu: